WA9ONY/Pico-RP2040/README.md

   <img width="640" height="480" src="/Images/P400.jpg">
 </p>

+To use the Pico a computer with a Pico [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) is needed.
+To use the Pico.
+1. Create a Pico program in the IDE.
+2. Download the program into the Pico.
+3. Run the program.
+4. Debug the program in the IDE.

 ### Goals
 The computer needs to run these ADE
-+ Micropython - Thonny
++ MicroPython - Thonny IDE
-+ Circuitpython - Mu
++ Circuitpython - Mu IDE

 Use Raspberry Pi P400 computer.
 Create a new microSD card with latest OS with full install.